We love Formentera. Dubbed the ‘Caribbean of The Med’… it’s clear to see why.

-On Wednesday I took the Baleària ferry from Ibiza town with a friend, on the hour long (but worth it) journey to Formentera.
+On Wednesday we took the Baleària ferry from Ibiza Town, on the hour long (but worth it) journey to Formentera.
 The views from the ferry are stunning as to be expected, with the iconic and magical Es Vedra rock in the distance you really feel a sense of peace as you head out to sea, en route for the smallest of the Baleàric Islands, Formentera.

 As we approached the Port we looked down at the stunning transparent waters below us, it was almost as though we were floating on air!

 Stepping off the boat we were waved off by the friendly ferry staff and headed through the pretty port for the bike shop.